 An implied employment contract providing that you will not be terminated without good cause is only possible in situations where you are an at-will employee under California default employment law.

-But if you do have a written employment contract, and it specifies that you are an at-will employee, then typically courts will NOT decide that there was an implied contract not to terminate you.
+But if you do have a written employment contract that specifies that you are an at-will employee, then typically courts will NOT find an implied contract not to terminate you.
 The written contract will control over any implied employment contract.8

 However, in some cases, an express at-will employment agreement can be overridden by a later agreement not to terminate employment without good cause.